influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/where.md

 {{% /expand %}}

-{{% expand "Select data that have specific field key-values and tag key-valuest" %}}
+{{% expand "Select data with specific field key-values and tag key-valuest" %}}

 ```sql
 SELECT "water_level" FROM "h2o_feet" WHERE "location" <> 'santa_monica' AND (water_level < -0.59 OR water_level > 9.95)